clarintux/invoice_maker/README.md

 Replace the image `logo.jpg` with a JPG file with your logo.
 Modify TEXT1, TEXT2 and TEXT3 in the file `text.txt` accordently to your needs.
+Start invoice_maker and save your data and a invoice number.
+Insert data and invoice items for each customer.
+Enjoy!  :-)

 ## Usage